Saman-1 (rocket stage): Design

 The saman-1 utilizes an Arash-24 solid fuel motor as its main propulsion unit, producing 1.3 tons of thrust with a burn time of 40 seconds and a total mass of 240 kg fully fueled and 55 kg when empty.

 Saman-1 is capable of transferring satellites from a 400 km orbit to a 7,000 km orbit.
 For its first mission it will be tasked with lifting a 100 kilogram satellite from a 400 kilometer circular parking orbit to an elliptical orbit with an apogee of 700 kilometers and a perigee of 400 kilometers.
 After the first and second stage burn are done the launch vehicle releases the payload and the Saman-1 third stage into a parking orbit, then the Saman-1 becomes responsible for stabilization and elimination of vibrations after release and finally the accurate injection of its payload into its target orbit.

 Several new sub-systems were designed and manufactured for the Saman-1, these include: a complete and independent navigation and control system, a solid-fueled propulsion system (made out of titanium to reduce weight), cold gas thrusters, a power system, and a flight computer.

 Future versions

 Saman-2 will be able to transfer satellites from a 400 km orbit (LEO) to a 10,000 km orbit; Saman-3 up to 21,000 km; Saman-4 up to 36,000 km (geostationary and geosynchronous orbits).

 History

 Saman-1 development began in 2015.
 The first prototype was unveiled on February 1, 2017, by President Hassan Rouhani.
 The second prototype was being tested in December 2018.
 In December 2019, the first sample of the Arash motor was tested successfully in vacuum conditions.
 A suborbital test flight of Saman-1 occurred in June 2021 and was reported to be successful.
 A second successful suborbital test took place on 3 October 2022.
 Operational test flight of the system is planned for 2022–2023.

+In 6 December 2024, Simorgh SLV launched Saman-1 orbital transfer block to an altitude of 400 kilometers, along with two other payloads (including the Fakhr-1 satellite), with a total weight of 300 kilograms.